teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 3: Create canvas and custom PJL

-- We need to create `custom.js` and turn an image url to a canvas then pixelate it.
+- We need to create `custom.js` and turn an image's url to a selectable are that you can select and real time preview what is changing.

 ```bash form-1
 var canvas = document.createElement('canvas'),